wazum/thumb-hash/README.md

 The extension works out of the box with sensible defaults.
 After installation:
 1. Go to **Admin Tools > Maintenance > Analyze Database Structure** to add the required database fields
 2. New uploads generate ThumbHash values automatically
-3. Existing images generate hashes on first access
+3. Existing images can be processed using the [command line tool](#command-line-tool)
 4. Configuration can be adjusted in the **Admin Tools > Settings > Extension Configuration** section if needed

 ## Usage